thorlauridsen/spring-cloud-java-event-driven/README.md

 You can also use IntelliJ IDEA to easily run the two services at once.

 ### Swagger Documentation
-Once the system is running, navigate to http://localhost:8080/ to view the Swagger documentation for the **order** service.
+Once the entire system is running, you can view the Swagger documentation at:
+- http://localhost:8080/ for the **order** service
+- http://localhost:8081/ for the **payment** service

 ## Technology